Birches Head Academy - Organisations

 What kinds of SEND does the school provide for?

-The school accommodates all SEND in line with Equality Act 2010 and provision is available for all 4 areas of need outlined in the 2014 SEND code of practice.
+The Academy accommodates all SEND in line with Equality Act 2010 and provision is available for all 4 areas of need outlined in the 2014 SEND code of practice.

-At Birches Head Academy we endeavour to provide the support necessary for our students and families by engaging with professionals in order to identify and meet the needs of our students.
+At Birches Head Academy we endeavour to provide the support necessary for our pupils and families by engaging with professionals in order to identify and meet the needs of our pupils.

 Communication and Interaction

-We work with SEND Services, CAHMS and other health professionals to provide support for pupils with speech, language and communication needs (SLCN), including children with complex additional needs such as Autistic Spectrum Disorder (ASD) and Asperger’s Syndrome.
+We work with SEND Services, CAMHS and other health professionals to provide support for pupils with speech, language and communication needs (SLCN), including children with complex additional needs such as Autistic Spectrum Disorder (ASD).

 Cognition and Learning